Looking for a gorgeous destination to visit with incredible scenery at every turn?

 If you want to learn more about classic boats, you will definitely want to also plan a visit to the Antique Boat Museum (750 Mary St, Clayton, NY) while you are in town.

 The museum recommends that you allow 1.5 hours to take it all in.
 At the museum, you will experience the maritime history of the region showcasing incredible boats.

 Yes, the “summer homes” on Millionaire’s Row are most people’s regular house goals.

 A boat ride along the Saint Lawrence River allows you access to see so many of the incredible properties with unique architecture and enviable views.

 Fisher’s Landing, NY

 (Located about 4.5 miles northeast of Clayton, NY, off of Fisher’s Landing) There is docking available on Rock Island for private craft and guests on Clayton Island Boat Tours.

-Another point of interest on our boat tour was the Rock Island Lighthouse that dates back to 1847, and was one of 6 lights used to help guide travelers along the Saint Lawrence River waterway.
+Another point of interest on our boat tour was the Rock Island Lighthouse which dates back to 1847 and was one of 6 lights used to help guide travelers along the Saint Lawrence River waterway.

 The lighthouse is only accessible by boat and the views are beautiful from every angle.

 When given the option to climb a spiral staircase, the answer is always yes!!!!